Ad Blocker Detected

 |68 ºC||5 minutes||1|

-During the PCR, DNA template denatures into the two separate strands.
-In annealing stage, primers bind to their respective strands of the target DNA at an appropriate annealing temperature.
+During the PCR, the DNA template denatures the two separate strands.
+In the annealing stage, primers bind to their respective strands of the target DNA at the appropriate annealing temperature.
 In the next step, DNA polymerase amplifies the primer attached to the template DNA strand.
 This leads to the production of many copies of the target DNA.

-The methylation is an important step in the mutagenesis.
+Methylation is an important step in the mutagenesis.
 This is to make the template plasmid distinguishable.
 Once the template DNA is methylated, it can be cleaved during the recombination reaction.
-It avoids the expression of unmutated wild-type plasmid template.
+It avoids the expression of an unmutated wild-type plasmid template.
 DNA methylase catalyzes the DNA methylation, it transfers a methyl group from SAM to the nitrogenous bases of the target plasmid DNA.